flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 These effects don't include perspective, although by altering the rotation matrix at each HDMA call, a pseudo 3D effect can be achieved!

-Due to the high number of calculations needed, the memory map is changed to optimise the pipeline of the two PPUs, the first one processes the **Tilemap** (where tiles are referenced) while the other fetches the **Tileset** (where tiles are stored).
 {{% /inner_markdown %}}

 {{< /float_group >}}

+Due to the high number of calculations needed, the memory map is changed to optimise the pipeline of the two PPUs, the first one processes the **Tilemap** (where tiles are referenced) while the other fetches the **Tileset** (where tiles are stored).

+#### A convenient video out

+All of the aforementioned advancements will be futile unless the console sends the picture to the TV in a format both can understand.
+With the Super Nintendo, the company debuted some sort of *universal-but-proprietary* connection called **Multi Out** which can transport many types of signals at the same time, including **Composite**, **S-Video** and **RGB**.

+Along with the console, Nintendo included a 'Multi Out to composite' cable since that was pretty much the common denominator of TVs back then.
+In Europe however, the **SCART** port was also very popular as many set-top boxes and VCRs relied on it.
+A great thing about SCART is that it can also carry many types of signals, this enabled AV equipment to use the most optimal signal type without encountering compatibility issues.
+Unfortunately, Nintendo never shipped an official SCART cable that took advantage of the RGB pins exposed in the Super Nintendo.

+Nonetheless, Nintendo altered the pinout of its PAL consoles to comply with the SCART protocol, and in doing so it replaced the 'composite sync' signal for a 12 Volts one (which tells the TV to set the 4:3 aspect ratio).
+So, even though Multi out is 'universal', the resulting RGB cables, if any, are region-specific.

+I think the real benefits of Multi Out started to become evident during present times, as it allowed users to take advantage of the RGB signal with their state-of-the-art tellies without tampering with the internals of this console.
+Although, unlike composite and S-Video, RGB requires an extra 'sync' signal.
+For this, the cable can be wired up to capture the sync signal from composite or s-video; or for best results, use a dedicated sync line called 'composite sync'.
+But, as mentioned in the previous paragraph, only NTSC consoles carried the latter.

 ---